lma000/lma000/README.md

 Incoming first year graduate student at Weill Cornell Medicine.
-My research focuses on using mathematical methods, particularly ODEs, to model and simulate neural circuits.
+My research focuses on using mathematical methods, particularly ODEs, to model and simulate neural circuits and explore the mechanisms underlying spiking patterns in such circuits.

 ### Publications